bartandrews/infinite_cylinder/README.rst

 This code is an experimental set of tools for TeNPy, and in due course these are added to the official TeNPy repository.
 The code focuses on 2D DMRG models on an infinite cylinder.

-Prerequisites: TeNPy 0.5+, gnuplot, python 3.6+
+Prerequisites: TeNPy 0.5+, gnuplot, python 3.6+, matplotlib

 Workflow 1 - Using the `ground_state` and `observables` programs
 ----------------------------------------------------------------

-In cases where the system is not simple to analyze or unpredictable, we need to save the ground state that we produce for each iDMRG run using the `ground_state` program.
-Afterwards, we can load this state and compute our observables of interest individually, using the `observables` program.
+In cases where the system is not simple to analyze or unpredictable, we need to save the ground state that we produce for each iDMRG run using the ``ground_state`` program.
+Afterwards, we can load this state and compute our observables of interest individually, using the ``observables`` program.

 The nonscalar observables that are currently implemented for computation are: